Are Cashless ATMs the next target for Federal crackdown on cannabis payments “work-arounds” that break Anti-Money Laundering laws?

 Not to mention the administrative red tape that comes with serving the cannabis industry with baking services.
 Anti-money laundering obligations require banks to file a Suspicious Activity Report for every transaction where the monies involved were “derived from illegal activities”.
 If they don’t know they’re processing transactions, they can’t comply.

-The fallout from the recent bank fraud lawsuit is likely to usher in a new era of Federal scrutinization.
+The fallout from last year's bank fraud lawsuit is likely to usher in a new era of Federal scrutinization.
 Violations may no longer only garner a slap on the wrist.
 While dispensaries are used to getting their processing solutions shut down, the chance for federal prosecution is an entirely new concern.

 This case could be the grounds to slap more offenders with federal criminal charges instead of the customary shut down of the solution.

-What are the compliant options for accepting payments available to cannabis businesses today?
+What are compliant options for cannabis businesses to accept payments?

-The PIN Debit solution for cannabis payment processing is a truly transparent and compliant solution.
-Federal regulators were brought in to help structure the program to ensure it meets the highest level of compliance.
+Our PIN Debit solution for cannabis payment processing is a truly transparent and compliant solution.
+Former Federal regulators and the best payments legal teams in the country were brought in to help structure the program to ensure it meets the highest level of compliance.

-The nature of the business and it's transactions are fully disclosed to both the banks and the processor.
+The nature of your business and it's transactions are fully disclosed to both the banks and the processor.
+In addition you will have the confidence of knowing exactly what bank and processing platform you are working with.
 All financial institutions involved have taken all steps necessary to meet FinCEN guidelines and BSA AML laws and regulations.
-It is 100% compliant and approved by the debit networks.
-And they’ve notified the Card Brands of their intent to serve cannabis businesses with this payment solution.
+It is 100% compliant and approved by the served debit networks.

-Cannabis businesses are issued a bank-backed merchant account to process PIN debit payments through.
+Cannabis businesses are issued a bank-backed merchant account to process PIN debit payments.
 The customer’s statement will show accurate business descriptors.
 There is no concealing or disguising of sources or products.

 ACH-Automated Clearing House Transactions

 Automatic debit payments over the Automated Clearing House railways.
 For eCommerce, or Card-Not-Present payments, ACH is the next best thing to PIN Debit.
 With just their account number and bank routing number customers can transfer payments directly to the merchant.
 The ACH operates independent from the Federal government.
-They must only abide by state laws and regulations and make sure that both the funding and depository bank are compliant.
+They must only abide by state laws and regulations and make sure that both the funding and depository bank are compliant and aware they are serving a cannabis business.
 That makes it a perfect option for states with legalized cannabis.
 ACH payments are also convenient for frequent buyers since the account information can be securely stored -within the payment gateway.

 Compliant solutions lay the groundwork for the future of cannabis payments.

-There’s no argument that accepting credit card payments remains the most sought after payment solution.
+There’s no argument that accepting credit cards for cannabis remains the most sought after payment solution.
 At Bankcard International Group, we work tirelessly towards that dream.
-But we also know that the work we put in now to lay the groundwork for compliant solutions will set the stage.
+But we also know that the work we put in now to lay the groundwork for compliant solutions will set the stage for fair access to financial services in the future.

 Sometimes you have to choose the harder path.
 While it may be easier and quicker to opt for one of the payment “work-arounds'” available, it’s a very risky path.
 The right way will create more value for your business and support the reputation of the cannabis industry.